The Great Balkan Ride

 “Ja.
 This car is decomposing.”

 Iain and I didn’t disagree.
 We’d been living with Ursula’s idiosyncrasies since we began this inaugural rally in Bosnia four days ago.
 The idea is that you take a second-hand vehicle on a route planned by the Travel Scientists, an adventure-tour company based in Budapest.
 They offer different packages on their rallies, including one in which you can hire a (very) used car for the duration.
 There’s no rule specifically stating you can’t bring a brand-new Toyota Land Cruiser on the trip, but it wouldn’t really be in keeping with the rag-tag, masochistic spirit of the event.
-For his part, Dirk had brought a modified VW estate, but opted not to bring it on this off-road section.
+For his part, Dirk had brought a modified VW estate, but wisely opted not to bring it on this off-road section and collect it on the other side.

-No actual racing takes place – rather the teams are given a roadbook and GPS coordinates of their accommodation each night.
+No actual racing takes place – rather the teams are given a roadbook and GPS coordinates for their accommodation each night from their Amcrest GPS Trackers.
 How they get there, how long it takes, and whether they choose to go alone or ride in convoy is up to them.
 There are, in short, few limits.

-As I came to learn in the Accursed Mountains, their enthusiasm was infectious, as was their delight in the scenery.
+As I came to learn in the Accursed Mountains, the English couple’s enthusiasm was infectious, as was their delight in the scenery.
 “My God!
 Look at that Beryl!” cried Tony from behind the wheel.

 “I know!
 Amazing!”
 Beryl shouted in reply “Now please watch the road.”

-We’d just started discussing this, and the impressive fridge they had on the back seat of their Nissan X-Trail, when the entire world lurched violently to the right.
-There was a heroic amount of swearing from all of us, and then, after a couple of seconds of assessing the scene, the realisation that we were teetering, Italian Job-style, on a cliff-edge.
+We’d just started discussing this, and the impressive mobile fridge they had on the back seat of their Nissan X-Trail, when the entire world lurched violently to the right.
+There was a heroic amount of swearing from all of us, and then, after a couple of seconds of assessing the scene, the realisation that the car was teetering, Italian Job-style, on a cliff-edge.
+Nervously we each got out of the same side of the vehicle, with me least to jump out, just in case the entire thing fell down the mountainside.

-We were stricken, but by blind chance a kind Belgian family driving in the opposite direction happened upon us and quite literally pulled us back from the brink, towing us onto the path with their Land Rover Discovery.
+Almost miraculously, we didn’t have to worry.
+By blind chance a kind Belgian family driving in the opposite direction – quite separate from our rally – happened upon us and quite literally pulled us back from the brink, towing us to safety with their mighty Land Rover Discovery.
 Never had it seemed more important to have a close relationship with Europe.

-When we finally arrived at our accommodation that night, bodies and nerves frazzled, we’d been driving for around 11 hours, 10 of which did not feature tarmac.
+When we finally arrived at our accommodation that night, bodies and nerves frazzled, we’d been driving for around 11 hours, 10 of which had not featured tarmac.

 Four days earlier things were a good deal more civilised in Sarajevo.
-Needless to say, it was not ever thus in this city.
+Needless to say, it was not always so in that city.
 When I’ve visited places such as Japan, or Vietnam and seen elderly people on the street, I’ve found myself wondering: what did they see in their nation’s wars?
-What did they do in them?
+What did they do?
 In Sarajevo, I found myself pondering the same about people my own age.

 If the city’s name is associated with the rank hideousness of siege warfare, it doesn’t translate to street level these days.
 On the night the rally launched, it was hard to find free tables in most of the al fresco bars and restaurants.
 All the while, my mind kept wandering and wondering: who saw what?
 How can these people be so jovial?